Electric Loco Shed, Vadodara: History

 It was established in the 1970s specifically to home dual-power locos.
 It holds more than 50 WAG-5 class locomotives.

 It was an AC electric trip shed to house locos coming from other sheds and an AC/DC dual loco trip shed which houses WCAM class locomotives from Valsad shed and which allows locomotive changes at Vadodara because the trains which were coming from New Delhi mainline are AC Locomotives and the trains going to Mumbai need AC/DC Loco.

 Post AC conversion of Western Railway, WCAM-1 & WCAM-2/2P fleet transferred to Central Railway's Kalyan Loco Shed.
 WCAM-1 was gradually condemned and are out of service totally.

 Livery & markings

-BRC WAP-5 & WAP-7 has two brand advertisement, one is Amul Milk and second is Fortune Edible Oils & Chakki Fresh Atta.
+BRC WAP-5 & WAP-7 has three brand advertisement, one is Amul Milk second is Fortune Edible Oils & Chakki Fresh Atta and third is Joy Electric Bike.
 It is painted on loco's body side.

 BRC loco shed has its own stencils.
 It is written in Hindi and English language on loco's front side, rear side and lower bodyside.